mich-j/EMG_HID_mouse/README.md

 # Hands-free computer pointing device
 ## Engineer's Thesis

 Main goal was to design a pointing device for people with motor disabilities of the upper limbs, dedicated to be used with personal computers and construction of a functional prototype.
 Device uses head movement tracking and reads electromyographic voltage from user’s forehead.
 It is a substitute of generic computer mouse – it has the ability to move cursor, simulate left and right mouse buttons and scroll through pages.
-Goals were mainly achieved.
-With this device, it is possible to handle basic tasks on a computer, although user’s comfort of use should be improved.
+With this device, it is possible to handle basic tasks, such as typing address and visiting websites, writing short messages using communicator.

 ## Features
 - Head rotation is transformed into cursor movement
-- Left mouse button click is triggered by frown, by EMG measurement
+- Left mouse button click is triggered by muscle contraction, readen by EMG sensor
 - Head gestures allow to use right mouse button and scroll

 <zdjęcie modelu>